A Tribute To Dad Charania

 My dad was an entrepreneur from the day he arrived in North America.
 He launched his small business in the 80’s – he started off as a distributor of low-end retail items to Dollar stores.
 From keeping stock first in his car, he grew the business to where he finally had a large warehouse stocked with shelves of useful and random retail items.

 My father became my best friend.
 When growing up, I found him and I to be very different people.
 We just couldn’t connect at first.
 As an immigrant father, he of course kept me on a tight leash and I always resented him for it.
-But then I grew older and wiser and don’t blame him for being over protective.
+But then I grew older and wiser and don’t blame him for being over-protective.
 I missed out on sleep overs, I didn’t party the way others did, I didn’t do all the crazy things kids do and now I’m glad.
 To me, his small business was boring, uninteresting.
 “When I grow up, I want to work at a big famous company”, I would tell him.
 I always felt I would never be an entrepreneur, because at a young age, I didn’t really know what that meant.

 After I came back from living in Spain in 2004 and graduated from college, I knew I’d have to begin my real-world life, which I was excited about, and suddenly our relationship started to open up.

 I told him my dreams of starting a tech company, of helping people in other parts of the world with my tech company.
 I had no idea what I was blabbing about or how I’d achieve my dreams.
-When I learned through a new friend that the best first step would be to move to Silicon Valley (which I couldn’t locate on a map) my father said to me, “Go, go try, go try and see what you can do.
+When I learned through my then-boyfriend that the best first step would be to move to Silicon Valley (which I couldn’t locate on a map) my father said to me, “Go, go try, go try and see what you can do.
 If you don’t try, you don’t know.”

 He always said that taking a risk was the only way to see what was possible.
 He said that if I failed, “so what, then you try something else.
 See, that’s how I got started in this country.
 I’m here to support you.”

 After I graduated, I was in deep debt – but my dad told me his story about how he got started, how the banks services were necessary to get started.
 He started his stockpile of goods to sell by taking a loan.
 And before he had to chance to start his own small business, he started as a pizza delivery boy in Chicago.
-With no more than a highschool diploma, and a very basic command of english, he came to the US, in his 20’s on his own, and made his way up to Canada where he eventually settled.
+With no more than a highschool diploma, and a very basic command of English, he came to the US, in his 20’s on his own, and made his way up to Canada where he eventually settled.

 He encouraged me to invest in my future by taking a risk, just as he had.
 So, I took out another $5k loan on top of the tens of thousands of debt I already had, and that was my starting money to buy a one-way plane ticket to Silicon Valley and a few months rent before securing my first job.